 Congress is older, better educated, more white, more male, and richer than the rest of the United States.
-YLI will soon provide updated statistics for the 117th Congress.
-In the 117th Congress there are:
+In the 118th Congress there are:

 - 49 Hispanic-Americans,

 - 20 Members of Asian ancestry,

 - 6 Native Americans, Alaskan Native, or Pacific Islander.

 - The total number of women in Congress is 153.
 There are 25 in the Senate and 128 in the House, three of whom are non-voting delegates from Washington, DC, Guam, and the U.S. Virgin Islands.

 Does it make a difference if a representative or senator is male or female, African-American or Latino or Caucasian, young or old, gay or straight?
 Can a man represent the interests of women as well as a woman can?
 Can a rich woman represent the interests of the poor?
 Are veterans more sensitive to veterans' issues?
 Visit the Congressional Research Service for more demographic information of the 117th Congress.